 Services.
 Daily Quiet Time is between the hours of 1:00 PM - 3:00 PM each day.

 - A system for visitors to leave notes for a new mother is available should

-visitors arrive during Daily Quiet Time hours.
+a visitor arrive during Daily Quiet Time hours.

 - Visitors to a patient on isolation precautions must check with a nurse